Health and wellness touch each of us differently. This is one person’s story.

 “If the placenta or a part of the placenta does not spontaneously deliver within 30 minutes after the baby has delivered, a retained placenta is diagnosed.
 Normally the placenta will separate and deliver from the uterus on its own once the baby has been born,” explains Sherry Ross, MD, OB-GYN.

-According to Ross, a retained placenta is rare but dangerous, and affects just 2 percent of all deliveries.
+According to Ross, a retained placenta is rare but dangerous, and affects just

 1. Placenta adherents happens when the placenta doesn’t separate spontaneously from the uterus within 30 minutes of the baby being born.
 This is the most common type of retained placenta.